Jennifer LovingChief Executive Officer

 Robert StrombergProject Manager, Housing Ready Communities

-Robert Stromberg supports the work of Destination: Home as project manager for housing-ready communities.
+Robert Stromberg supports the work of Destination: Home managing the Housing Ready Communities initiative.
 Focusing on public policy, community engagement and advocacy, Robert previously worked as a consultant and with the National Democratic Institute to support political parties and activists working for civil and political rights in North Korea, Pakistan and Venezuela.
 He founded and directed the Durham Association for Downtown Arts in Durham, North Carolina, and worked as a grassroots organizer for Barack Obama’s first presidential election campaign.

 Robert holds a bachelor’s degree in religious studies from Duke University, and a master’s degree from the North Carolina State University School of Public and International Affairs.
 He speaks German and Spanish fluently.